- PAMM Investment Ultimate Guide

 Firstly, your money is stored in your Broker and you want to use the entity you can fully trust.
 And, the trust should be verified by:

 - Being Regulated / Licensed and in good standing with their regulatory authority (NFA, CFTC in the US & FCA in the UK etc.), being regulated doesn’t guarantee that a broker is good, but at least gives you some recourse if things go wrong.

 - Being Insured by government protection scheme like FDIC in the US & FSCS in the UK etc.

-- You may want to chose firms not only being regulated but also being well capitalized.
+- You may want to choose firms not only being regulated but also being well-capitalized.